Your Guide to COVID-19 & Respiratory Illnesses

-Vaccination/Booster – Effective June 19, 2023: Caltech has ended its current COVID-19 vaccination requirement for all Caltech employees and students.
+- Vaccination/Booster – Effective June 19, 2023: Caltech has ended its current COVID-19 vaccination requirement for Caltech employees and students.
+Per Pasadena Public Health Department, it is still recommended to stay up to date on your vaccines to help protect yourself this respiratory illness season.

-Masking – Effective April 17, 2023: Masks are voluntary in indoor spaces unless otherwise indicated.
-Free N95 and KN95 masks are available for pickup with a Caltech ID at the bookstore.
+- Masking – Effective April 17, 2023: Masks are voluntary in indoor spaces unless otherwise indicated.
+Free masks are still available for pickup at the bookstore with your Caltech ID.

 Undergrad/Grad Students